 Inspired by Poe’s blockbuster tales like The Raven, Annabel Lee, Masque of the Red Death, Fall of the House of Usher, and more, this grand Halloween spectacle embraces Poe’s themes of death, madness, isolation, the undead, and more, in this macabre ballet.

 Featured choreographers: Gregg Bielemeier, Jordan Kriston, Sweta Ravisankar, and Trevor Wilde

 New Expressive Works, Studio 2, 810 SE Belmont, [In the WYSE Building]

 The New Expressive Works residency performance takes place twice yearly, showcasing the work of the program’s four new choreographers each time.
-This residency offers choreographers a chance to make a new work in a supported environment, with feedback from peers, no strings attached and no expectations of what the work should look like in the end.
+This residency offers choreographers a chance to make a new work in a supported environment, with feedback from peers, no strings attached, and no expectations of what the work should look like in the end.

-The residency program, which N.E.W. founder Subashini Ganeshan began in 2012, supports the making of dance in all genres.
+The residency program, which N.E.W. founder Subashini Ganeshan began in 2012, supports making dance in all genres.
 The program offers four choreographers 144 hours of free rehearsal space over six months; “fieldwork,” or peer-to-peer feedback sessions facilitated by dance artist Katherine Longstreth; and a fully produced, ticketed performance at the end.